orkestral/venom/README.md

       autoClose: 60000, // Automatically closes the venom-bot only when scanning the QR code (default 60 seconds, if you want to turn it off, assign 0 or false)
       createPathFileToken: false, //creates a folder when inserting an object in the client's browser, to work it is necessary to pass the parameters in the function create browserSessionToken
     },
-    ////browserSessionToken
+    // BrowserSessionToken
-    ///To receive the client's token use the function await clinet.getSessionTokenBrowser() {
+    // To receive the client's token use the function await clinet.getSessionTokenBrowser() {
       WABrowserId: '"UnXjH....."',
       WASecretBundle: